theochem/horton/doc/download_and_install_linux.rst

                        tex-preview

-Since Breathe (>=1.2.0) and Sphinx (>=1.3.1) may not be available through the Linux repositories, it should be installed manually.
-For example, it is available through PyPI.
+Since Breathe (>=1.2.0) and Sphinx (>=1.3.1) may not be available through the Fedora or Ubuntu repositories, they should be installed manually.
+For example, They are available through PyPI.

 **PIP packages**: